Retail Foot Traffic: Definition, How to Increase and Track It

 You may bring in a customer to your brick-and-mortar store and, for whatever reason, they don’t make a sale that day.
 They may need to wait until their paycheck arrives, need more time to make a decision, or want to look online for a different deal before making a purchase.

-Understanding consumer buying behaviour may help you see the types of consumers and how you can help them make a decision to buy.
+Understanding consumer buying behavior may help you see the types of consumers and how you can help them make a decision to buy.

-A store visitor could decide to make a sale another day if a convienient option is there for them.
+A store visitor could decide to make a sale another day if a convenient option is there for them.
 To make sure you don’t miss out on these sales, you can:

 3. Make it urgent